sanand0/tools-in-data-science-public/live-sessions.md

 Summarize the student questions faithfully.
 Summarize the answers succinctly, without missing information, in a conversational style.
 Avoid repeating questions, consolidating similar ones.
+Prefer "You" and "I" instead of "student" and "instructor".
 For example:

 **Q1: [Concisely framed question]**